Broadband Terms & Conditions – UK

 • programs or services designed to encourage or facilitate a breach of this AUP or any acceptable use policy of another internet services provider.

-You must not connect Sky's networks to insecure machines or services able to be exploited by others to carry out actions which constitute a breach of this AUP.
+You must not connect Sky's networks to insecure machines, equipment or services able to be exploited by others to carry out actions which constitute a breach of this AUP.
 If you do, you must disconnect it immediately, or allow us to disconnect it for you at your expense.

 You must not adapt, modify, decompile or reverse engineer any part of Sky Broadband.